 1. Have something to say!

-Also remember this is the first time your audience has heard your talk, so explain everything: Tell the audience what you’re going to tell them, then tell them, then tell them what you just told them.
+When you’re given a talk, also remember this is the first time your audience has heard your talk, so explain everything: Tell the audience what you’re going to tell them (introduction), then actually tell them (talk), then tell them what you just told them (summary).

 I get horribly nervous in these situations, get the shakes and stutter.
 This usually passes quickly, and it does get better with practise, but there are a few things I’ve found help.